remix-run/remix/docs/guides/styling.md

 <docs-warning>This feature is unstable and currently only available behind a feature flag.
 We're confident in the use cases it solves but the API and implementation may change in the future.</docs-warning>

-When a PostCSS config is detected, PostCSS will automatically be run across all CSS in your project.
+When a PostCSS config is detected, Remix will automatically run PostCSS across all CSS in your project.
 For example, to use [Autoprefixer][autoprefixer]:

 1. Enable built-in PostCSS support by setting the the `future.unstable_postcss` feature flag in `remix.config.js`.